jefflunt/glint-ui/README.md

 glint-es
 ========

-A graphical front-end for emulators with controller navigation.
+A graphical frontend for emulators with controller navigation.
 Developed both on and for the Raspbery Pi.
 Intended for use with **glint**-flavored projects (such as [glint-nes](https://github.com/normalocity/glint-nes)), but it can easily be used with other emulators.

 I stand on the shoulders of giants (see CREDITS file).
 What contributions I have made are simply refinements to an already beautiful dream.